- Dates and Pregnancy

 Here are some of the advantages of eating dates when pregnant:

-- Dates contain proteins which help build amino acids that are required for body growth.
+- Dates contain proteins which help build amino acids that are required for bodily growth.

 - Research proves that more than 83% of the women who ate dates had their membranes intact when admitted to the hospital, and less than 28% of these women were given synthetic oxytocin or prostin during labour.
 On the other hand, 60% of non-date eating pregnant women had their membranes intact, and about 43% of them needed prostin.

-- Dates help boost the oxytocin effect – the contraction of the womb – which, in turn, enhances uterus sensitivity.
+- Dates help boost the oxytocin affect – the contraction of the womb – which, in turn, enhances uterus sensitivity.

 - Calcium, serotonin, and tannin present in dates help in the proper contraction of the uterine muscles.